rillig/go-codewalk/README.src.md

 used for third-party code.
 Therefore I wrote this alternative, using Markdown as the primary markup language instead of XML.

-There are two documents in this folder: [codewalk.src.go] contains the source code of the codewalk, while [codewalk.md] contains the documentation generated from that file.
+There are two documents in this folder: [README.src.md](README.src.md) contains the source code of the codewalk, while [README.md](README.md) contains the documentation generated from that file.
 It is generated using this command:

 ~~~shell script
 codewalk README.src.md README.md